bd6981/crud/README.md

 })
 ```

-### Testing routes
+### GET requests with Postman

+Launch Postman.
+Make sure you're logged in (create an account if you don't have
+one).

+Ensure `mongod` and `nodemon` are running with no errors.

+- Enter `localhost:8080/api/bookmarks/` in the address bar
+- Ensure the dropdown says `GET`
+- Click `Send`

+You should see the response below, containing all the bookmarks!

+Also test the route `localhost:8080/api/bookmarks/reddit`.
+You should see a
+single bookmark as the response.

 Now let's test these routes in the browser!

 > Note: In URLs, spaces are represented with `%20`.

-Make sure `nodemon` is running and you don't have any errors, and open two
+Make sure `nodemon` is running and you don't have any errors, and open the same
-routes in your browser:

-- `localhost:8080/api/bookmarks/`
-- `localhost:8080/api/bookmarks/reddit`

-The first should show you every bookmark in the database (if you seeded it
-correctly).
-The second should show you just one bookmark.
+two urls.

+If we're just testing GET routes, we can use either Postman or the browser.
+But
+for anything more, we need to use postman, because its easier to send data.

 ## Break (10 min)